VyperCore/bucket/docs/index.md

 | `*_by_name` | Provide a list of names to match against |
 | `*_by_tag` | Provide a list of tags to match against (either match all or some) |

-The filters stack in the order they are provided.
+NOTE: The filters stack in the order they are provided.
 It is recommended that they are applied in the order of include -> restrict -> exclude, but you are able to layer them in any order you like.

 ### Set tier level